 The Ballistix opportunity-management process is synchronised with the potential client’s natural buying process as follows:

 the pain experienced by the potential client (without making reference to products or services).
-The potential client readily requests the free white paper offered in the promotional campaign — and subsequently attends a low-cost event.
+The potential client readily requests the free white paper offered in the promotional campaign — and subsequently attends a low-cost event. - The white paper and the event introduce the potential client to the optimal

 approach to eliminating the pain and present a compelling case for addressing